Top Ten Mistakes Game Programmers Make While Trying To Make It In The Industry

 It’s also a good idea to knock out linear algebra and physics as soon as you can when you’re in college since graphics programming and game physics (and game AI which uses game physics) use them heavily.
 Operating systems and computer architecture are also pretty important.

 Then it’s mostly a matter of effective search engine and social media use.
 If you want to learn about graphics programming for example, just type into a search engine something like “What is a good book on graphics programming?” or “How do I learn Vulkan?”.
 Make sure to collect as many opinions as you can, don’t just go for the first thing that pops up in search results because people do try to manipulate those.
 If you find a game programming forum, let people know where you’re at in your studies and ask where you should go.
-Again, do just go off of what one person says.
+Again, don't just go off of what one person says.
 Get as many opinions as you can.
 Research as much as you can.

 The one specific resource I will point out is GDC talks.
 I always recommend that after you created your Tetris equivalent, you should browse around GDC talks for stuff that looks interesting and if there’s anything you don’t understand so you should go research to fill in those gaps in.